 Conflicts of Interest

-Employees must put Schlumberger business interests first, disclose all conflicts of interest, and avoid situations that create the appearance of a conflict of interest.
-If such a conflict exists, the affected employee must obtain written approval from an appropriate Schlumberger controller before continuing to work (Code of Conduct, p.
-9).
+Conﬂicts between personal interests and the interests of Schlumberger or its customers may arise when personal, social, financial, political, or other interests interfere.
+To avoid such conﬂicts of interest, employees must not hold financial stakes in companies that do business with Schlumberger.
+They must put Schlumberger business interests first, disclose all conﬂicts of interest, and avoid situations that create the appearance of a conﬂict of interest.
+If such a conﬂict exists, the affected employee must obtain written approval from an appropriate Schlumberger controller before continuing to work (Our Code of Conduct, p.
+16).

-We keep confidential all nonpublic and insider information that relates to Schlumberger or our financial position.
-This includes knowledge of unannounced marketing plans, new product releases, financial results, changes in dividends and earnings, planned mergers and acquisitions, and business strategies.
-If we have such information, we must keep it confidential and we may not buy or sell Schlumberger Limited stock or publicly traded options of Schlumberger stock until the information becomes public.
-Stock and options of other companies with which Schlumberger does business also cannot be acted upon until the information is public knowledge (Code of Conduct, p.
-10).
+Our Insider Trading Standard prohibits employees from releasing confidential information about such things as unannounced marketing plans, new product releases, financial results, changes in dividends and earnings, planned mergers and acquisitions, and business strategies.
+Employees are required to keep such information confidential, including all nonpublic and insider information that relates to Schlumberger or its financial position.
+Also, employees may not buy or sell Schlumberger Limited stock or publicly traded options until the information becomes public, nor can they act to acquire or sell stocks and options of companies with which Schlumberger does business until the information is public knowledge (Our Code of Conduct, p.
+17).

 Gifts and Entertainment